redbadger/awesome-badger/timlee/safe-from-the-wolves/README.md

 To put the various tools to the test, I created a template typescript [NextJS](https://nextjs.org/docs/api-reference/create-next-app) project with associated Github Action for CI and introduced a number of delicious, security-related bugs on a feature branch, including:
   - a selection of the most pernicious [according to OWASP](https://www.rapid7.com/blog/post/2019/12/06/hidden-helpers-security-focused-http-headers-to-protect-against-vulnerabilities/) (The Open Web Application Security Project)
-    - An "evil regex" that can lead to a RegEx denial of service attack
+    - an "evil regex" that can lead to a RegEx denial of service attack
     - `SELECT` SQL statement with user-generated content (SQL-injection attack)
-    - Returning raw server error messages to the client
+    - returning raw server error messages to the client
     - an outdated, insecure dependency (SSRI v6.0.1)
     - a hardcoded private key
   - some Javascript/React-specific issues